 There are a few options to get to these colorful rocks near Vegas.
 I personally drove, as we were already renting a car.
 Renting a car allowed a lot of flexibility, and I was able to take as long as I wanted taking photos at these rainbow rocks in Las Vegas.

 After looking at some of the tours available, a guided tour seems like a great alternative to visiting Seven Magic Mountains.
 The guided tours, found below, stop at these colorful rocks for 30 minutes.
 30 minutes is more than enough time to visit this installation and take plenty of photos!
-The guides tours also allow you to check out other things to do near Seven Magic Mountains.
+The guided tours also allow you to check out other things to do near Seven Magic Mountains.

 Seven Magic Mountains Address: S Las Vegas Blvd Sloan, NV 89054